mankai-chow/FuzzifiED.jl/README.md

 Apple Silicon (Mac M1, M2, _etc._) users may experience trouble using `GetEigensystem` function.
 Another function `GetEigensystemKrylov` is provided instead.
 See documentation for detail.

 If this package is helpful in your research, we would appreciate it if you mention in the acknowledgement.
-If you have any questions, please contact Zheng Zhou (周正) at [physics@zhengzhou.page](mailto:physics@zhengzhou.page).
+If you have any questions, please contact Zheng Zhou (周正) at [fuzzified@zhengzhou.page](mailto:fuzzified@zhengzhou.page).